onolab-tmu/overiva/README.md

 For the experiment, we concatenated utterances from the CMU ARCTIC speech corpus to obtain samples of at least 15 seconds long.
 The dataset thus created was stored on zenodo with DOI [10.5281/zenodo.3066488](https://zenodo.org/record/3066489).
-The data is automatically retrieved upon running of the scripts, but can be also manually downloaded with the `get_data.py` script.
+The data is automatically retrieved upon running the scripts, but can also be manually downloaded with the `get_data.py` script.

     python ./get_data.py